fishfolk/jumpy/book/src/multiplayer.md

 When STUN server failed, but Relay is too slow - there is a way to improve gameplay experience.
 Go to router settings and forward ports 3400, 3401, 3402, 3403 to computer with the FishFight.

-It still may depend on the internet provider, maybe the router itself is behind some global, provider NAT or something.
+It still may depend on the internet provider, maybe the router itself is behind some global provider NAT or something.

 TODO: Make a better "Router configuration" section here.